Will Sting invest in our startup?

 Are there other benefits to having Propel Capital as a financier, in addition to the investment itself?

 Yes!
-The co-owners of Propel Capital are business angels who are actively looking for investment opportunities in exciting promising startups.
-In other words, as a portfolio company to Propel Capital, you are exposed to a large number of potential investors in your company.
+The co-owners of Propel Capital are business angels actively looking for investment opportunities in exciting and promising startups.
+In other words, as a portfolio company to Propel Capital, you are exposed to a large number of potential investors.